uurunov/evaluate-news-nlp/README.md

 - The project sets up service workers in webpack and Jest to run tests on files.

 ### App dependencies
-The project is setup using:
+The project is developed using:
 - Webpack
 - Sass
 - Webpack Loaders and Plugins